How a lethal mass shooting derailed a day of Super Bowl celebrations in Kansas City

 The shooter

-Police confirmed that the incident had taken place in the garage of the station and that two armed suspects had been taken into custody.
+In an update on Wednesday afternoon Kansas City Police Chief Stacey Graves said three people have been detained.
+Officials also recovered weapons, Ms Graves said.

-No further details were released immediately about their identity or possible motive, but authorities described the incident as a “fluid situation”.
+Two of those detained are minors, Ms Graves told reporters on Thursday morning.
+She also clarified the attack stemmed from a dispute between people in the crowd.

-In an update on Wednesday afternoon Kansas City Police Chief Stacey Graves said a third person had been detained.
+“I want to stress that preliminary investigative findings have shown there was no nexus to terrorism or homegrown violent extremism,” Ms Graves said Thursday.
+“This appeared to be a dispute between several people that ended in gunfire.”

 Elsewhere, footage emerged online that appeared to show one of the shooters being tackled by fans outside the station.